delta-io/delta/kernel/USER_GUIDE.md

 * `myScan.getScanFiles(TableClient)`:  Returns scan files as columnar batches (represented as an iterator of `FilteredColumnarBatch`es, more on that later) where each selected row in the batch has information about a single file containing the table data.
 * `myScan.getScanState(TableClient)`: Returns the snapshot-level information needed for reading any file.
 Note that this is a single row and common to all scan files.

-To read the data, you have to call[`ScanFile.readData()`](https://delta-io.github.io/delta/snapshot/kernel-api/java/io/delta/kernel/Scan.html#readData-io.delta.kernel.client.TableClient-io.delta.kernel.data.Row-io.delta.kernel.utils.CloseableIterator-java.util.Optional-) with the scan state and each of the scan files (that is, each row returned by `myScan.getScanFiles()`).
+To read the data, for each scan file open it and read the physical data from the file.
+What columns from the file to read are mentioned in the scan state.
+Once the physical data is read, you have to call [`ScanFile.transformPhysicalData()`](https://delta-io.github.io/delta/snapshot/kernel-api/java/io/delta/kernel/Scan.html#transformPhysicalData-io.delta.kernel.client.TableClient-io.delta.kernel.data.Row-io.delta.kernel.data.Row-io.delta.kernel.utils.CloseableIterator-) with the scan state and the physical data read from scan file.
+This API takes care of transforming (e.g. adding partition columns) the physical data into logical data of the table.
 Here is an example of reading all the table data in a single thread.

 ```java
 CloserableIterator<FilteredColumnarBatch> fileIter = scanObject.getScanFiles(myTableClient);